5 ways to boost your wellbeing while social distancing

 Let's face it, the news isn't exactly uplifting at the moment and if you are finding it is having a negative impact on your wellbeing, you may want to think about reducing your news consumption.
 Alternatively, there are plenty of news outlets that focus on bringing you positive stories.
 Try the Good News Network or the BBC Uplifting Stories page.

 While you may secretly be pleased that your local gym is closed, staying active can help to improve your mood and reduce stress.
 Many exercise teachers have moved their classes online providing you with guidance and community spirit from wherever you are.

 Why not mix up your workout routine and try something different.
-Bam Bam Boogie is offering Twerk After Work™ classes to help lift your spirits and get your endorphins running.
-Twerking not for you?
-Barry’s Bootcamp, Blogilates and Nike Training Club are all hosting free exercise classes while you’re stuck at home.
+Bami Kuteyi is running weekly fitness sessions with the Social Programme to help lift your spirits and get your endorphins running.
+Barry’s Bootcamp, Blogilates and Nike Training Club are all hosting free exercise classes whilst you’re stuck at home.

 5. Get cooking and baking

 With more time on your hands, it’s the perfect time to get experimental and test out some new recipes.
 Need some inspiration?
 Many chefs and bakers are running cook-a-longs in their Instagram stories.
 Tune into Bread Ahead Bakery for their daily 2pm live stream baking tutorials.

 We hope some of these ideas will help you to relax, be present and use your creativity to help support your wellbeing.

 We understand that this may be a worrying time for you and we are here to support you.
 Find further support that works for you.